-Dr. R. Daniel Hughes is Director of Choral Activities and Associate Professor of Music at West Virginia Wesleyan College, where he directs the Concert Chorale, Concentus Vocum and the Wesleyan Singers.
-He also teaches courses in choral conducting, applied voice, and music appreciation, and acts as the liaison between the Department of Music and the Department of Theatre & Dance.
-He is also Artistic Director for the Chanticleer Children’s Chorus of West Virginia.
-Dr. Hughes is active as adjudicator and clinician.
-In conjunction with the American Choral Director’s Association, he has presented several reading and interest sessions, and prepared and conducted choirs and singers for national, regional and state conferences.
-He wrote the article on Dominick Argento for the second edition of the Grove Dictionary of American Music.
-Dr. Hughes received his Bachelor of Arts in Vocal Performance from Otterbein College, Masters of Music in Choral Conducting from the Eastman School of Music and his Doctor of Musical Arts degree in Choral Music at the University of Illinois.
+Dr. R. Daniel Hughes is Chairperson for the Department of Music, Director of Choral Activities and Liaison between the Department of Music and the Department of Theatre & Dance.
+He is also Artistic Director and Conductor for the Chanticleer Children’s Chorus of West Virginia.
+Dr. Hughes is the Collegiate Repertoire and Standards Chair for the West Virginia American Choral Directors’ Association (WVACDA), and is active as a tenor, conductor, clinician and adjudicator.
+He has presented several reading and interest sessions for ACDA, and has prepared and conducted choirs and singers for national, regional and state conferences.
+He wrote the article on Dominick Argento for the most recent edition of the Grove Dictionary of American Music.
+Dr. Hughes received his Bachelor of Arts in Vocal Performance from Otterbein University, Masters of Music in Choral Conducting from the Eastman School of Music and Doctor of Musical Arts degree in Choral Music at the University of Illinois.

 Piano and Organ